BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 $ bitcoin-cli getunconfirmedbalance
 0.47000000
 ```
 If that's still showing a zero, you're probably moving through this tutorial too fast.
 Wait a second.
-However, if your "getbalance" and your "getunconfirmedbalance" both still zero in ten minutes, then there's probably something wrong with the faucet, and you'll need to pick another.
+The coins should show up unconfirmed, then rapidly move to confirmed.
+However, if your "getbalance" and your "getunconfirmedbalance" both still show zero in ten minutes, then there's probably something wrong with the faucet, and you'll need to pick another.
 Do note that a coin can move from unconfirmedbalance to confirmedbalance almost immediately, though, so make sure you check both.

 After a block is built and confirmed, another block is built on top of it, and another ...
 Because this is a stochastic process, there's some chance for reversal when a block is still new.
 Thus, a block has to be buried several blocks deep in a chain before you can feel total confident in your funds.
 Each of those blocks tends to be built in an average of 10 minutes ... so it usually takes about an hour for a confirmed transaction to receive full confidence.